mackeian/react-native-external-screen/README.md

 # react-native-external-screen
-This is a simple proof of concept for adding support for external-screen ("second screen") for react-native on iOS.
+This is a simple proof of concept for adding support for external-screen ("second screen", Airplay) for react-native on iOS.

-## Quick install
+## Quick install example
+### 1. Import objective-c files
-1. Import RRSecondScreenUtil.h and RRSecondScreenUtil.m into your Xcode project.
+Import the files RRSecondScreenUtil.h and RRSecondScreenUtil.m from this repo into your Xcode project.

-2. Include in your index.ios.js, example:
+### 2. Include it in your index.ios.js
+This is an example of how you can include the seconscreen into your react code:
 ```
 var SecondScreenUtil = require('NativeModules').RRSecondScreenUtil;
 class rr_nativeModules extends Component {